SanjayPathak289/ecommerce/README.md

 Authentication and Security: Implementing user authentication and authorization using JWT, ensuring secure access to user data and transactions.
 RESTful API: Creating and consuming RESTful APIs to handle various operations such as user registration, product listing.

+Project Hosted Link - https://ecommerce-97tk.onrender.com/

 # How to run
-## Backend - Go to /backend Run npm install and then npm run start to run backend server
+## Backend - Go to /backend Run npm install and then npm run start to run backend server.
-## Frontend - Go to /frontend/frontendmart Run npm install and then npm run dev
+## Frontend - Go to /frontend/frontendmart Run npm install and then npm run dev to start frontend.
-Project Hosted Link - https://ecommerce-97tk.onrender.com/